-Pakistan's ruling party to appoint Sharif loyalist Abbasi as interim PM: sources
+UPDATE 1-Pakistan's ruling party to appoint Sharif loyalist Abbasi as interim PM - sources

 2 Min Read

-ISLAMABAD (Reuters) - Pakistan's ruling party will appoint Shahid Khaqan Abbasi as interim prime minister after the ouster of Nawaz Sharif, two sources close to the toppled premier said on Saturday, while Sharif's brother has been chosen as his long-term successor.
+ISLAMABAD, July 29 (Reuters) - Pakistan's ruling party will appoint Shahid Khaqan Abbasi as interim prime minister after the ouster of Nawaz Sharif, two sources close to the toppled premier said on Saturday, while Sharif's brother has been chosen as his long-term successor.

 Abbasi, 58, is a staunch Sharif loyalist and had been the petroleum minister in his cabinet until Friday, when Sharif resigned following a Supreme Court disqualification after a corruption probe.